thaskoo/codeX_ReleaseOneNarrativeWorkbook/README.md

 * now write a program using the figlet module to display 'codeX is cool!'
 * Now use the text-animation module and animate 'codeX is cool'.
 Pro-tip: you'll need to install it first

+If you feel you need some more practice with Node JS before you move on try to do some [these exercises]()

 #Things to come

-Here are a high level overview of things to come later in this release, the details will be provided
+Here are a high level [overview](HighlevelOverview.md) of things to come later in this release, the details will be provided